 I. Informal Resolution

-NWACC encourages students who are registered with the Disability Resource Center to resolve concerns that affect their college experience as informally as possible because students benefit when they learn to advocate for themselves.
+NWACC encourages students to resolve concerns that affect their college experience as informally as possible because students benefit when they learn to advocate for themselves.
 In some cases, students may discuss a concern directly with the staff member, instructor, program coordinator, department chairperson, or division dean involved to reach an informal resolution.
-However, if a resolution is not obtained, the student may seek the assistance of the Disability Resource Center as described in b) below.
+However, if a resolution is not obtained, the student should proceed with the 504/ADA Student Complaint and Grievance Procedure outlined in Section II below.